 Pets in the UK

-Britain has a general reputation as an animal-friendly country, and most pets in the UK are indeed treated as cherished family companions.
+The United Kingdom has a general reputation as an animal-friendly country, and most pets in the UK are indeed treated as cherished family companions.
 The British RSPCA (Royal Society for the Prevention of Cruelty towards Animals) is the oldest and largest animal welfare organization in the world.
 Founded in 1824, it has championed a humane treatment of pets in the UK ever since.

 However, the island nation is keen on protecting pets, as well as livestock in general, from animal diseases.
 Animals may not need a UK visa, but every pet is subject to strict import regulations.
 If you want to avoid quarantine for your newly arrived pets in the UK, you may import them only from certain countries, and under specific conditions.
 Otherwise, they could be quarantined, re-exported or even put down.

-Import Restrictions: Dogs, Cats, and Ferrets
+Rules and Restrictions: Dogs, Cats, and Ferrets

 The arrival of pets in the UK is regulated by DEFRA, the Department for the Environment, Food and Rural Affairs.
 Their import requirements largely depend on the country where you and your pets have previously lived and the different types of animals you want to take with you.
 For most expats, moving with pets probably means taking their dog or cat to an assignment in the UK.